 The most important thing is that git should ignore the content of the directory.
 Why?
 One of the obvious reason is that (raw) data for analysis does not suit the version control.
 If the data changes, then the results of your analysis changes as well.
 Your data must be consistent.
 If you have a new data, then you have to inform all of your colleagues about it and replace old data with new one.

-NB: How do you manage the version of your data?
-If you retrieve the data from a RDBMS, then you have to put your query for example under lib/ and write in README.md when you retrieved the data.
+data from a RDBMS, then you have to put your query for example under lib/

 There are other reasons why nobody should put a (raw) data in a git repository: It can be very big, it might contain personal information, or it is not allowed to distribute the files in Internet.
 As a data scientist you have to be careful about how to deal data.